ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.tractive-gps/README.md

 For more details and for information on how to disable error reporting, see.
 [Sentry Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reports are used starting with js-controller 3.0 are used.

+### Credits
+This adapter would not have been possible without the great work of @xXBJXx (https://github.com/xXBJXx), who created this adapter and will hopefully maintain it again in the near future.

 ### Description
 This adapter allows you to connect to the Tractive GPS service and retrieve the location of your pets.\